dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

-<ins>**SERP**(Search Engine Results Page) **Analysis** Report</ins>: It is the process of analyzing the top web pages that rank for a specific keyword or topic.
+<ins>**SERP** (Search Engine Results Page) **Analysis** Report</ins>: It is the process of analyzing the top web pages that rank for a specific keyword or topic.
 For instance, let's say you sell cars and you think that if someone types "buy a car" will find you.
 You can type that at the SERP Report and find out.
 How your website would rank bases on a series of given keywords?

-For example, if for a group of keywords at moz.com the search volume is high but the difficulty grade is low, this means that a lot of users have searched for that query but not too many websites are suitably responding to that.
+For example, if for a group of keywords at moz.com the search volume is high but the difficulty grade is low, this means that a lot of users have searched for that query but not too many websites are suitably responding based on that query.

 <br>